 Bad positioning

 The position is crucial for your passport photo to be accepted.
 You have to sit (or stand) straight and look directly at the camera.
-You can’t tilt your head, and your face has to be in the center of the picture, taking about 50 to 69% of the image’s height.
+You can’t tilt your head, and your face has to be in the center of the picture, taking about 50–69% of the image’s height.
 Additionally, the top of your shoulders must be visible in the frame.

 Digital alterations

-While tempting, any digital alterations will lead to your photo being rejected.
-You can’t tweak the photo’s exposure, remove red-eye effect, or enhance your appearance.
+While tempting, any digital alterations will result in your photo being rejected.
+You can’t tweak the photo’s exposure, remove the red-eye effect, or enhance your appearance.
 Even removing minimal imperfections (unless done by a professional) or birthmarks won’t be accepted.

-If a professional studio or any other provider offer to slightly improve your complexion (e.g., remove a pimple), ensure they don’t overdo it or refuse all together.
+If a professional studio or any other provider offers to improve your complexion slightly (e.g., remove a pimple), ensure they don’t overdo it or refuse altogether.

 ✔️ Fix: Apply minimal makeup for the photo to ensure you feel comfortable and drop altering your passport photo in any way.